Onward: An Interview with Katy Allers

 MINOT, N.D. – Katy Allers takes center stage in many opportunities life has given her.

 Allers has pursued a variety of passions.
-The Wasilla, Alaska native, has a bachelor’s degree in criminal justice and a master’s in education and is currently working on a theatre minor.
+The Wasilla, Alaska native has a bachelor’s degree in criminal justice and a master’s in education and is currently working on a theater minor.
 The POWER Center program director is passionate about her work on campus.

 Minot State’s University Communications interviewed Allers to learn more about her experiences at MSU and what this lifelong learner is pursuing next.